 Here, the denaturation step is not required.
 The PCR reaction starts with the primer annealing.
-At the first stage the primer annealed to the template RNA, once it annealed, the reaction is placed for cooling at 4°C for proper binding.
+At the first stage, the primer binds to the template RNA, once it’s done, the reaction is placed for cooling at 4°C for proper binding.
 New strand synthesis initiates in stage two or second step, afterward, that is followed by the enzyme deactivation in step three.

-Note: The length of the primers, composition of primers, the types of enzyme used in the reaction and the length of the amplicon decides reaction temperature in each step.
+Note: The length of the primers, the composition of primers, the types of enzyme used in the reaction, and the length of the amplicon decides reaction temperature in each step.

 First-strand and second-strand cDNA synthesis:

-Synthesis of cDNA is a crucial step in the entire RT-PCR protocol.
-The cDNA synthesis is completed into a two-step, first-strand cDNA synthesis and second-strand DNA synthesis.
+The synthesis of cDNA is a crucial step in the entire RT-PCR protocol.
+The cDNA synthesis is completed into a two-step, first-strand cDNA synthesis followed by second-strand DNA synthesis.

-In the beginning, the reverse transcriptase enzyme synthesised the cDNA from the single-stranded RNA and is called first-strand cDNA synthesis.
+In the beginning, the reverse transcriptase enzyme amplifies the cDNA from the single-stranded RNA, known as a first-strand cDNA synthesis.
 See step 1 in the figure below.

 The reverse transcriptase enzyme does have the RNase activity that cleaves the RNA from the RNA-cDNA hybrid into smaller fragments.
 Use E.coli RNase H separately into the reaction to separate the hybrid.
 Remember, do not use a higher concentration of RNase H because it cleaves the longer RNA template prematurely.